-In 2021, the Parent Company availed of working capital loans from Philippine National Bank with a total principal amount of P480 million which has been fully paid in 2022.
-The Company availed new loans in 2022 with total principal amount of P650 million.
-These loans bear an interest ranging from 4.50% to 6.00% annually and payable within three (3) months subject to extension upon lapse of the maturity date.
-Interest rates will then be re-evaluated to conform with the current period's rate.
+The Parent Company availed new interest-bearing loans with total principal amount of P1.4 billion and P650 million in 2023 and 2022, respectively, payable within three (3) months subject to extension upon lapse of the maturity date.
 These loans are secured by certain real estate inventories with the carrying amount of P135.4 million (see Note 7).